nadinesalem/nae.fm/README.md

-# flexiilfm-twitter
- a bot on twitter to post last fm updates from flexii (currently inactive
+# What is flexii listening to :D
+  @flexiilfm on twitter
+  Pulls from Last.FM API from a specified user and tweets the currently playing song.

+  Requires tweepy, python 3.10